wekan/wekanstudio/README.md

 TL;DR

-- Redbean, that is BLWRSL (Blow Resilient) (BSD/Linux/Mac/Windows / Redbean / SQLite / Lua).
+- BLWRSL (Blow Resilient) (BSD/Linux/Mac/Windows / Redbean / SQLite / Lua).
 Similar like LAMP (Linux/Apache/MySQL/PHP).
 - One executeable: Redbean/Lua/SQLite + .zip file at end of same executeable.
 Like Go, but same executeable works at Windows/Mac/Linux/BSD, no need for separate exe per OS/CPU.
 - SSR (Server Side Rendering).
 Like Web 1.0, with HTML/CSS at frontend using HTML Forms with POST/GET.
 Redbean at backend.
 Similar like LAMP.
 - Tested with all browsers, works also without Javascript: